exoctl/exoctl/docs/PLUGINS.md

 # 📄 **Plugins Documentation**

 ## Overview
 This documentation explains how to integrate and use plugins in your engine, focusing on Lua scripting for interaction with the engine and server interfaces.
+It also provides an example script to monitor the engine's status and log server details.

 ---